Our Early Focus

 This was the focus from the start:

-- The regeneration of Australia’s fragile soils which have lost so much carbon and fertility.
+- The stewardship and regeneration of Australia’s fragile soils, which have lost so much carbon and fertility.

 - Slash the huge and ever-increasing costs of imported synthetic farm inputs.

 - Equitable farm gate prices for farmers so they can serve as land stewards to constantly improve their soils.